-Laminate flooring can be an excellent choice when renovating your home.
+Laminate floors can be an excellent choice when renovating your home.
 They are a durable and less expensive choice than traditional hardwood and look great.
 However, direct sunlight can cause damage to laminate over time.
 There are several precautions you can take to keep your laminate floors in fantastic shape.

 Shield Your Floors